PhD Study in the Netherlands - A Guide for 2023

 PhD life in the Netherlands

 Want to know more about what it's like to live and study abroad in the Netherlands during a PhD?
-Our detailed guide covers everything from accommodation and living costs to culture and entertainment.
+Our detailed guide covers everything from living costs to culture and entertainment.

 There are three main types of higher education institution in the Netherlands.
 As a PhD student you’re most likely to be studying at a Dutch research university, but the three categories are as follows:

-- Research universities – are the main academic institutions for PhD-level research, with advanced facilities and expert faculty available to train doctoral students
+- Research universities are the main academic institutions for PhD-level research.
+They have advanced facilities and expert faculty available to train doctoral students

-- Universities of applied sciences – or HBO institutions (hogescholen) specialise in practical Arts and Sciences, but do not offer PhD programmes
+- Universities of applied sciences or HBO institutions (hogescholen) specialise in practical Arts and Sciences.
+They do not offer PhD programmes

-- Institutes for international education – are a smaller sector of higher education designed particularly for international students focusing on intercultural knowledgeexchange; currently, only the IHE Delft Institute for Water Education offers a PhD programme
+- Institutes for international educationare designed specifically for international students, and focus on intercultural knowledge exchange.
+Currently, only the IHE Delft Institute for Water Education offers a PhD programme

 There are several cities in the Netherlands with one or more universities and large numbers of students: